janosh/svelte-multiselect/readme.md

 ## 🔣 &thinsp; Props

-Complete reference of all props.
-Props are organized by importance - **Essential Props** are what you'll use most often.
+Props ordered by how often you'll reach for them.

 > **💡 Tip:** The `Option` type is automatically inferred from your `options` array, or you can import it: `import { type Option } from 'svelte-multiselect'`

 ### Essential Props

-These are the core props you'll use in most cases:

 1. ```ts
    options?: Option[]  // required unless loadOptions is provided